Updated May 19, 2023

-Once you choose an option it will ask you to save it at your desired location.
-I will save it with Layout 1 name.
+Once you choose an option, it will ask you to save it at your desired location.
+I will save it with the Layout 1 name.
 You can save it as per your desired name.

-Now when you open it, the document will look like this and there is no printer mark as well as bleed mark.
+Now when you open it, the document will look like this, and there is no printer mark as well as a bleed mark.

 Now I will save my designed document again with the name Layout with Mark.

 This time in the Export dialog box, go to Mark and Bleeds option.

 Enable All Printer’s Marks option by making a tick mark in the check box of this option and exporting it again.

 Now when I open this pdf, you can see there is a square mark at the top left corner of this document.
 It shows a printer mark so you can identify that your design will not cut after printing.